‘We don’t want your apology’, protesters tell Boris Johnson

 They said they stood up as he began apologising to hold up signs that read: “The Dead can’t hear your apologies”.

-Speaking outside Dorland House in west London, Kathryn Butcher, 59, who lost her sister-in-law, told reporters afterwards: “We didn’t want his apology.
+Speaking outside Dorland House in west London, Kathryn Butcher, 59, told reporters afterwards: “We didn’t want his apology.

 “When he tried to apologise we stood up.
 We didn’t block anybody.
 We were told to sit down.”